Get pre-approved financing in seconds!

 Refrigeration is the process of removing heat.

-An air conditioner has 4 main components:
+A typical central air conditioner has four main components:

 How an AC works